-- 1. Fasten the tap-winding connecting leads to the tap selector in accordance with the connection diagram provided.
-The cable shoes and fastening materials are not included in the scope of delivery. - 2.
-Take suitable measures to ensure that each screw connection cannot come loose or settle (e.g. by using clamping washers).
-Be sure to attach the screening caps as shown in the illustration if these are included in the delivery scope. - 3.
+- 1. Fasten tap-winding connecting leads with cable shoes and M12 screws as specified in the connection diagram provided (cable shoes and fastening materials are not included in the delivery scope).
+The through-holes of the connection contacts are horizontal as standard. - 2.
+Make sure that the tap-winding connecting leads are not exerting any mechanical loads on the selector. - 3.
+Take suitable measures to ensure that every screw connection cannot come loose or settle (e.g. by using clamping washers).
+Attach the screening caps as shown in the illustration. - 4.
 Close the screening caps and make sure they are seated correctly.
 The screw head and nut must be fully covered.

-Figure 92: Tap selector connection contacts
+Figure 88: Selector connection contacts

-5.3.2.2 Tap selector connection contacts for multiple coarse tapping arrangement
+5.3.2.2 Change-over selector connection contacts for reversing change-over selector connection